mobizt/FirebaseClient/README.md

 - ### Working with Networks

+It should be noted that the user defined SSL client that assigned with async client was used for server connection, sending and receiving the data to/from server.

+Library also provides the option to resume the network connection in case of network connection disconnected.

+In case WiFi, if the Core SDK provides reconnection function, library will reconnect to WiFi using that function otherwise the WiFi AP credentials are required.

+In case Ethernet, if external Ethernet client was used, library will provided the configuarations to allow Ethernet module enabling/resetting and initialization.

+In case GSM, it requires the configurations for initialize the TinyGSM modem.

+In case generic client, it required the callback function to handle the network connection/reconnection.

+> [!NOTE]
+> In case of server connection and networking issues, please read [FAQ](/FAQ.md) for the known issue.

 The `AsyncClientClass` object requires the network config data (`network_config_data`) that obtained from one of the following networking classes via the static function called `getNetwork`.